JFoederer/robotframeworkMBT/demo/Titanic/README.md

 ### Bonus: Play the demo as game

-The demo also contains a playable version of the software under test.
-To start the game, follow the following instructions
+Can you safely pass iceberg alley and arrive in New York?

+To play the game, follow these instructions:

 * Install matplotlib: `pip install matplotlib`
 * Based on your system, install curses